vatlab/sos/doc/commandline.md

 * `steps` should be prefixed with `:` and can be a comma separated list of `n` (number, specific step), `-n` (up to and include step `n`), `n-` (from step `n`).
 This option effectively add option `skip` to unspecified steps.
 * `--input`: input files.
 Will be passed as variable `${cmd_input}` to the script.
 * `workflow-options`: Options defined in the `[default]` section of `script`. variables with a text default value accepts a string input. variables with a list default value (e.g. `names=${[]}`)  accepts a list of strings.
+* `-j`: Maximum number of concurrent jobs.
+A SoS script is by default executed sequentially (`-j 1`) but can have mutliple concurrent jobs if a positive number is specified.
+Please see [work flow control](workflow_control.md) in detail.

 The list of acceptable workflow options for `script` can be displayed using command